Unexplained cases of enlarged lymph nodes among gay men are observed and studied by physicians and researchers in New York City.

 amfAR launches the first major clinical trial comparing two therapies for the treatment of hepatitis C (HCV) in people infected with HIV.
 (As many as 40% of Americans with HIV are co-infected with HCV.)

-U.S. YEAR-END STATISTICS: 688,200 cases of AIDS reported to date, 410,800 deaths
+U.S. Year End Statistics: 688,200 cases of AIDS reported to date, 410,800 deaths.

+The World Health Organization (WHO) announces that HIV/AIDS has become the fourth biggest killer worldwide and the number one killer in Africa.
+WHO estimates that 33 million people are living with HIV worldwide, and that 14 million have died of AIDS.
 In over 27 countries, the HIV infection rate has doubled since 1996.
 More than 95% of all HIV-infected people now live in the developing world, which has experienced 95% of AIDS deaths to date.

 Experts estimate that at least half of all new HIV infections in the U.S. (and worldwide) occur among young people under the age of 25.

 Women now account for 23% of AIDS cases in the U.S., as opposed to only 7% in 1985.
 One-third of new HIV infections occur among women, and young women are at particularly high risk.
 In sub-Saharan Africa, the epicenter of the global epidemic, 55% of all HIV-positive adults are women.